-Significant legal accomplishments include establishing the rights of step children of U.S. citizens to be recognized as “unconditional” legal permanent residents as well as getting the Immigration Service to accept applications from detained immigrants without a fee.
-As an experienced criminal litigator, attorney FitzGerald has particular expertise in minimizing negative immigration consequences of criminal charges.
+Significant legal accomplishments include establishing the rights of step children of U.S. citizens to be recognized as “unconditional” legal permanent residents, getting the Immigration Service to accept applications from detained immigrants without a fee, as well as having the first case of a residency petition approved for a same sex marriage by the US District Court of Massachusetts.
+In addition he has had several important court decisions on his cases published (read more about his published court decisions).
+As an experienced criminal litigator, attorney FitzGerald has particular expertise in minimizing negative immigration consequences of criminal charges or convictions.

-Desmond FitzGerald has served as the legal counsel for the Colombian Consulate for New England for over 7 years and his firm has always recognized the benefits that the immigrant community provides to our region and nation and the importance of offering quality legal services to protect it.
+Desmond FitzGerald serves and has served for over 8 years as the legal counsel for the Colombian Consulate for New England and his firm has always recognized the benefits that the immigrant community provides to our region and nation and the importance of offering quality legal services to protect it.

 After graduating with a Bachelor of Arts degree from Boston College, Attorney FitzGerald had the opportunity to live in Bogotá, Colombia, where he studied Spanish at the Universidad Javeriana, before he received his law degree from the New England School of Law.

-Born in Guantanamo, Cuba, Daisa is fluent in English and Spanish with a basic understanding in French and German.
-She is a full time paralegal, handling immigration, criminal and personal injury cases.
-She is responsible for preparing immigration applications, client relations, court communications and general case management.
+Born in Pereira, Colombia, Shirley is fluent in English and Spanish with a basic understanding of Portuguese.
+She is a full time paralegal at our Immigration, Criminal and Personal Injury Boston Law Office, she is responsible for preparing immigration applications, motions, affidavits, managing client relations, court communications, general case management and interpreting when needed.

 Born in Bogotá, Colombia.
 Ms. Lara’s responsibilities are wide in scope, ranging from strategic planning, marketing, and operations, to human resources, accounting and billing.
 Though this may sound like a huge task to manage, she is a believer in teamwork and delegation.
 Her top priority is to make sure our clients are being taken care of appropriately at all times.
 Gloria is one of our leading problem solvers; her background in business consulting, marketing and Internet start-ups has been key to managing the growth at FitzGerald & Company and making sure that the firm adopts the best business practices among service industries.